wrightni/OSSP/readme.md

 ### batch_process_mp.py

 This combines all steps of the image classification scheme into one script.
 This script finds all appropriately formatted files in the input directory (.tif and .jpg) and queues them for processing.
-For each image, this script processes them as follows: Image Subdivision (Splitter.py) -> Segmentation (Watershed.py) -> Classification (RandomForest.py) -> Calculate statistics -> Recompile classified splits. batch\_process_mp.py is able to utilize more than one core of the processor for the segmentation and classificaiton phases.
+For each image, this script processes them as follows: Image Subdivision (Splitter.py) -> Segmentation (Watershed.py) -> Classification (RandomForest.py) -> Calculate statistics -> Recompile classified splits. batch\_process_mp.py is able to utilize more than one core of the processor for the segmentation and classification phases.

-#### Required Arguements
+#### Required Arguments
 * __input directory__: directory containing all of the images you wish to process Note that all .jpg and .tif images in the input directory as well as all sub-directories of it will be processed.
 * __image type__: {‘srgb’, ‘wv02_ms’, ‘pan'}: the type of imagery you are processing.
   a. 'srgb': RGB imagery taken by a typical camera
   b. 'wv02_ms': DigitalGlobe WorldView 2 multispectral imagery,
   c. 'pan': High resolution panchromatic imagery
 * __training dataset file__: complete filepath of the training dataset you wish to use to analyze the input imagery

-#### Optional Arguements
+#### Optional Arguments

 * __-s | --splits__: The number of times to split the input image for improved processing speed.
 This is rounded to the nearest square number. *Default = 9*.
 * __-p | --parallel__: The number of parallel processes to run (i.e. number of cpu cores to utilize). *Default = 1*.
 * __--training_label__: The label of a custom training dataset.
-See advanced section for details.
-Default = *image\_type*.
+See advanced section for details. *Default = image\_type*.

 #### Notes: